openhealthcare/opal/doc/docs/guides/components_overview.md

 ## Opinionated but Pluggable

 OPAL is an Opinionated Framework.
-It expects the developer to structure functionality in a certain way.
+It expects the developer to structure code in a certain way.

 OPAL expects features to be implemented as single page Angular.js applications, with the server